 If you should need copies of any of the documents, the fee is $1.25 per page.
 If the document needs to be certified, an addition fee of $5.00 is charged.

-If your family wishes to move forward, a Foster Care Program specialist will come to your home to acquaint you with the process and explain the forms you will be asked to complete.
+If your family wishes to move forward, a Foster Care Program specialist will come to your home to acquaint you with the process and explain the forms, training and process you will be asked to complete.